omnius45467/geekwise-alexa-course/src/app/markdown/day_10/description_day_10.md

-* Students will have the ability to develop their skills on their own with guidance
+* Students will complete their skills from the previous lesson
+* Students will begin working on a new team assignment